ahmedhussien91/Linux-yocto-Excersises/linux/4-linux_cross_compilation/Readme.md

   ```

   - add `CONFIG_DEVTMPFS_MOUNT` to your configuration.
+    - [`devtmpfs`](http://lwn.net/Articles/330985/) is a file system with automated device nodes populated by the kernel.
+    -  let the kernel populates the appropriate information based on the known devices.
   - change kernel compression from Gzip to XZ

 - need to install those packages